 In 2012, Mike was instrumental in Pope Fastpitch's run to the state championship with his outside the box motivational techniques.
 During our run Mike's signature moment occurred in early September when he coined the rally cry of "The snowball is rolling" to signify the momentum our team was gaining with each victory we had.
 During the months of September and October Pope went 22-1 leading us to the championship game and "growing our snowball" as Mike put it.

-Mike's Pope Fastpitch career has known nothing but dominance as the program has qualified for the state playoffs each year of his career finishing in the top 4 in the State 4 of the 5 years he has coached.
+Mike's Pope Fastpitch career has known nothing but dominance as the program has qualified for the state playoffs each year of his career finishing in Columbus 5 of the 6 years he has coached.
 For Mike's efforts with the 2014 State Championship team, Mike has been awarded the high honor of being an Assistant coach of the Year by the Georgia Dugout Club.

 During Mike's tenure as the JV head coach of the Fastpithc Hounds, he led the Hounds to a school record tying 10 wins in 2015 and 2016.
 While an assistant with the JV, Nelson was instrumental in their record breaking seasons of 9,9, and 10 wins in 2012 - 2014.
 The 2014 season of 10 wins was the first time in Pope history that the JV team has posted double digit wins until Nelson's club followed up on the impressive feat in 2015 and 2016 with 10 wins.

 Mike earned a scholarship to play baseball at Georgia State University and was a 4 year letterman for the Panthers spending three of the four years as the Panthers starting 2nd baseman.
 In 2000, Mike's stellar play earned him a spot on the All-conference tournament team.